fusionlanguage/fut/doc/reference.md

 The dynamic array is alive as long as there's at least one dynamic array reference to it.
 In C++, dynamic array references are implemented as `std::shared_ptr`.
+In C, a custom equivalent of `std::shared_ptr` is generated.

 Read-only and read-write array references can point to either array storage or dynamic arrays.
 Read-only and read-write references must be used with care